KeianBarton/ReactReduxPluralsight/notes.md

 # Async Status and Error Handling

-You can simulate a delay on all requests by modifying `apiServer.js`

-Remember that an action can be handled by multiple reducers.

-react-toastify is used for Toaster notifications.
+You can simulate a delay on all requests by modifying `apiServer.js` Remember that an action can be handled by multiple reducers. react-toastify is used for Toaster notifications.
+Optimistic deletes send API to delete asynchonously and assume it succeeds:
+- Better UX when call succeeds
+- Confusing UX if call fails

+Async / await is an alternative approach to handling errors as opposed to JS promises - it uses promises behind the scenes so can easily interact with code that uses promises